- How is non-Hodgkin lymphoma treated in children?

 Doctors give chemo in cycles.
 Each chemo cycle generally lasts for several weeks.
 A period of treatment is followed by a rest period to allow the body time to recover.
 Most chemo treatments are given on an outpatient basis (in the doctor’s office or clinic or hospital outpatient department), but some – especially at the start of treatment – may need to be given while the child stays in the hospital.

-- you’d like more information on a drug used in your child’s treatment or a specific drug mentioned in this section, see our Guide to Cancer Drugs, or call us with the names of the medicines your child is taking.
-For more information on chemotherapy, see our document Understanding Chemotherapy: A Guide for Patients and Families.
+If you’d like more information on a drug used in your child’s treatment or a specific drug mentioned in this section, see our Guide to Cancer Drugs, or call us with the names of the medicines your child is taking.
+For more information on chemotherapy, see our document A Guide to Chemotherapy.

 Possible risks and side effects of chemotherapy